grover-ankit11/WebAutomationTestingExample/README.md

   * Invalid Mobile Number
   * Invalid OTP

 > The code contains an extra test class called "AutomationExampleTest".
-This was created to validate the working on models and utility classes against actual pages and elements as part of the assignment only a dummy flow was given
+These tests were created to validate the working of models and utility classes against actual pages and elements.
+As part of the assignment only a dummy flow was given with no actual website, that's why I had to rely on this testing website to validate my changes

 ## How to run
 * Run `mvn test` on terminal